Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 Anxious and very concerned about my lack of air, I made an appointment with a Pulmonologist.

-The Pulmonologist tells me that I need to use my asthma inhalers and have bronchial issues down the road.
+The Pulmonologist told me that I needed to use my asthma inhalers and I may have bronchial issues down the road.

 Per, the Pulmonologist's instructions, I use my asthma inhalers numerous times a day.

-But, as each day passes, my ability to breathe decreases.
-Each breath I take feels like I am gasping for air through a narrow straw.
+But, as each day passed, my ability to breathe decreased.
+Each breath I take felt like I am gasping for air through a narrow straw.

-Alarmed by my breathing, my husband drives me to our local Emergency Room.
+Alarmed by my breathing, my husband droves me to our local Emergency Room.

-My Pulmonologist is at the E.R., and he informs my husband that my lung X-ray is normal.
+My Pulmonologist was at the E.R., and he informed my husband that my lung X-ray was normal.

-He then walks my husband into the hallway to tell him that I suffer from depression and that I have anxiety.
+He then walked my husband into the hallway to told him that I suffered from depression and that I had anxiety.

 After the Pulmonologist informed my husband of my depression and anxiety, the doctor proceeded to tell me that I needed to take anxiety medication.
-He then says that I must leave the Emergency Room and go home.
+He then told me that I must leave the Emergency Room and go home.

-With much anger, frustration, and exhaustion, I tell the doctor that I will die if he sends me home.
+With much anger, frustration, and exhaustion, I told the doctor that I will die if he sends me home.

-Finally, after my husband's pleas with the doctor, the doctor relents, and he orders a V.Q.
+Finally, after my husband's pleas with the doctor, the doctor relented, and he ordered a V.Q.
 Scan of my lungs.

-When the radiologist informs my Pulmonologist about my Emergency Room V.Q scan results, he admits me to the Critical Intensive Care.
+When the radiologist informed my Pulmonologist about the results of my V.Q scan, he admitted me to the Critical Intensive Care.

 The V.Q.
-Scan shows hundreds of small embolisms in my lungs.
+Scan showed hundreds of small embolisms in my lungs.

 One embolism can kill you.

-So, I need to include blood thinners in my daily medication list for the rest of my life.
+So, blood thinners are included in my daily medication list.
+I am told that I must be on blood thinners for the rest of my life.

 Reasons For My Perforated Colon 2004

-The Gastro Internal Doctor I saw in 2003 conveys to me that there is nothing wrong with my G.I. system.
+The GI doctor I had an appointment with in 2003 conveyed to me that there is nothing wrong with my G.I. system.

 The doctor tells me I am stressed and depressed from being a new mom.

-I question his diagnosis, and I insist on a colonoscopy and other G.I. tests.
+I questioned his diagnosis, and I insisted on a colonoscopy and other G.I. tests.

-The G.I. doctor conveys to me that my test results are typical.
-The doctor states my results are within average.
+The G.I. doctor conveyed to me that my test results were typical.
+The doctor stated my results are within average.

-The Gastrointestinal Doctor then proceeds to assure me that I do not have a G.I. ailment.
+The Gastrointestinal Doctor then proceeded to assure me that I do not have a G.I. ailment.

 One day in March 2004 and I felt an extreme shooting sharp chest pain.

-It was the type of intense stabbing chest pain that drops you to your knees, the type of pain which you cannot ignore.
+It was the type of intense stabbing chest pain that drops you to your knees.
+A type of pain that you cannot ignore.

-A CT scan shows I have air in my abdominal cavity, so I end up on the operating table for emergency exploratory surgery.
+A CT scan showed that I have air in my abdominal cavity, so I ended up on the operating table for emergency exploratory surgery.

-I wake up in a hospital room with my abdomen split open and a colostomy bag on my right side.
+I woke up in a hospital room with my abdomen split open and a colostomy bag on my right side.

-My twelve-inch incision from exploratory surgery is left open to heal naturally, and a beige rectangle colostomy bag is glued to my to catch my waste.
+My twelve-inch incision from exploratory surgery was left open to heal naturally, and a beige rectangle colostomy bag is glued to the right hand-side of lower region of my stomach to catch my waste.

-My body begins to recover from the surgery, but my emotions do not heal well.
+My body began to recover from the surgery, but my emotions did not heal well.

-After two months, I can have the colostomy bag removed.
+After two months, I had the colostomy bag removed.

-I feel fortunate to see my daughter turn two, but I feel robbed of my daughter's first years.
+I felt fortunate to see my daughter turn two, but I feel robbed of my daughter's first years.

-As my life with Sheehan's Syndrome continues, I become better equipped to balance my medication.
+As my life with Sheehan's Syndrome continued, I became better equipped to balance my medication.

 My compromised immune system opens the door to a life of unexplained illness.